SauloSilva/747-400/README.md

 Integration with [Terrain Radar](https://forums.x-plane.org/index.php?/files/file/37864-terrain-radar-vertical-situation-display/) and [AutoATC](https://forums.x-plane.org/index.php?/files/file/45663-main-installation-files-for-autoatc-for-xplane-11/) is included which require installing separately.
 Make sure you are using the latest versions of both for the fullest experience.

+### Linux users (and all others)

+Extract the contents of the zip file to your aircaft directory

 ### Windows users:

 Two executables are included in the release zip file, these are required to have been installed for the aircraft systems to function.